Kong/docs.konghq.com/app/gateway-oss/2.4.x/hybrid-mode.md

 When Kong is running Hybrid mode with PKI mode, the Control Plane can be configured to optionally check for revocation status of the conecting Data Plane certificate.

-The supported method is through Online Certificate Status Protocol (OCSP) respoders.
+The supported method is through Online Certificate Status Protocol (OCSP) responders.
 In addition, Data Plane certificates issued must contain the "Certificate Authority Information Access" extension which points to the URI of which the OCSP responder may be reached from the Control Plane.